 To disfellowship a member means to expel him from the church.
 To cut off a member from fellowship with the church, the body of Christ, is always a serious matter; it is the ultimate in the discipline that the church can administer; it is the extreme measure that can be meted out by the church.
-Only after the instruction given in this chapter has been followed, and after all possible efforts have been made to restore an erring member from the evils of his ways, should this kind of discipline be used.
+Only after the instruction given in this chapter has been followed, and after all possible efforts have been made to win an erring member from the evils of his ways and restore him to right paths, should this kind of discipline be used.
 It would be advisable to secure the counsel of an ordained minister before any action is taken by the church, when such a step is contemplated.